Skip Ribbon Commands

 Schools access the VCAA Data Service using the same login details as those distributed for the VCAA NAPLAN Test Administration website.
 Schools needing login support should contact the VCAA NAPLAN Helpdesk.

-What browsers versions are required to access VCAA Data Service?
+What browser versions are recommended to access the VCAA Data Service?

 The VCAA Data Service is accessible using: